Poisson reduction as a coisotropic intersection: Shifted Poisson algebras

 \begin{defn} A \textit{$\bP_n$-bialgebra} is a $\bP_n$-algebra $\tilde{A}$ together with a coassociative comultiplication $\tilde{A}\rightarrow \tilde{A}\otimes \tilde{A}$ which is a morphism of $\bP_n$-algebras. \end{defn}

-\begin{prop} Thus constructed differential, multiplication, comultiplication and bracket define a $\bP_n$-bialgebra structure on $\T_\bullet(A[1])$. \end{prop} \begin{proof} See \cite[Proposition 4.1]{GJ} for the proof that $\T_\bullet(A[1])$ is a commutative dg bialgebra.
+\begin{prop} The differential, multiplication, comultiplication and bracket defined above endow $\T_\bullet(A[1])$ with a $\bP_n$-bialgebra structure. \end{prop} \begin{proof} See \cite[Proposition 4.1]{GJ} for the proof that $\T_\bullet(A[1])$ is a commutative dg bialgebra.
 We just need to show that the bracket is compatible with the other operations.

 Let us first show that the Lie bracket is compatible with the coproduct.
 We will omit some obvious signs arising from a permutation of $a$ and $b$.

 In the last equality we have used that the tensor coalgebra with a shuffle product is a bialgebra.